Discussion –

 The modern world requires students to learn more than just basic linguistic and mathematical skills to enable them to contribute positively in their capacity.
 Students must develop analytical skills and learn to think critically.

-The relationship between assessment and effective student learning continues to evolve as a consequence of the changes in the requisite skills and knowledge base.
-It implies that teachers should adopt an active role in the decision-making regarding assessment modes and methods.
+The relationship between assessment and effective student learning continues to evolve due to changes in the requisite skills and knowledge base.
+This implies that teachers should actively participate in the decision-making regarding assessment modes and methods.

 By doing so, teachers can collect data from various sources to evaluate the degree of students’ understanding of the fundamental concepts.
-The data can then be reviewed and put in context to predict student achievement which would help teachers to clear any obstacles that prevent students from achieving their potential.
+The data can then be reviewed and put in context to predict student achievement, which would help teachers clear any obstacles that prevent students from achieving their potential.

 Furthermore, it can aid in identifying the causes of distress to students to help bridge the gap between teaching and learning.